syntevo/docs/src/SmartGit/Manual/GUI/Local-Operations-on-the-Working-Tree.md

 # Local Operations on the Working Tree

-After making changes in the Working Tree, the next step is to prepare a new commit by identifying which changes you want to include in the commit.
+After making changes in the Working Tree, the next step is to prepare a new commit.
+Identify which changes you want to include in the commit.

 Please select one of the following topics: